 <Unchanged parts are omitted>

 - Scheduling TBs for Unicast – 12 bits.
-This field is only present if multi-TB-UL-config is enabled and the DCI is mapped onto the UE-specific search space given by C-RNTI as defined in [3]. - If one TB is scheduled
+This field is only present if multi-TB-UL-config is enabled and the DCI is mapped onto the UE-specific search space given by C-RNTI as defined in [3].

+If the maximum number of HARQ processes For TDD per serving cell determined by the UL/DL configuration is not larger than 4.

+- 1 bit set to zero

+- HARQ process number- 4bits, one for each scheduled TB in increasing order of HARQ process ID.

+- New data indicators –4 bits, one for each scheduled TB in increasing order of HARQ process ID.

+- Frequency hopping flag – 1 bit, where value 0 indicates frequency hopping is not enabled and value 1 indicates frequency hopping is enabled as defined in clause 5.3.4 of [2].
+If frequency hopping is not enabled by higher layers, this field is set to 0.

+- Redundancy version for all TBs – 2 bits.

+Otherwise

+- If one TB is scheduled

 - 5 bits set to zero